viking66/viking66.github.io/_posts/2016-06-26-simplified-github-authorization-using-a-get-credential-helper.md

    gpg -e -r email@example.com ~/.gitauth
    ```
 5. You should know have ~/.gitauth.gpg and can remove the original ~/.gitauth
-6. Get the credential helper:
+6. Set up the credential helper.
+Copy the following to ~/viking66/bin/git-credential-helper and make it executable:

    ```bash
    #!/usr/bin/env sh